vatesfr/xen-orchestra/doc/vm_usage/README.md

 The summary is here to check if you are sure about your settings.
 Let's create a VM by clicking on "Create VM" button!

-**WARNING**: if you create a VM from a special template (a previously existing VM converted in a template), you should remove all interfaces and disks!
-Because they are already existing in the template.
+**WARNING**: if you create a VM from a special template (a previously existing VM converted in a template), you should remove all interfaces and disks, because they already exist in the template!

 ## Copy/clone a VM